artcom/hivemq-retained-message-query-plugin/README.md

 ## HTTP API

-The MQTT Broker offers an HTTP API to query retained topics (i.e. *states*) without using the MQTT protocol.
+The MQTT Broker offers an HTTP API to query retained topics without using the MQTT protocol.
 The API uses JSON to define the query and represent the results.

 ## Query